Commercial content | New Customers Only | 18+

 Avoid Big Names

-The obvious big names, such as Ruby Walsh, Willie Mullins, Gordon Elliot, and so on, are surrounded by a lot of hype.
+The obvious big names, such as Willie Mullins, Henry De Bromhead and Rachel Blackmore and so on, are surrounded by a lot of hype.
 That means that betting on them will not give you good value for your money.
 Therefore, try to find some runners that are not that popular but show a lot of promise.

 Don’t Miss the Handicap Races